Skip to main content Skip to navigation

 When elected to prominent political positions or assigned high-profile public roles, individuals should be categorized as politically exposed persons (PEPs) to reflect their increased risk of involvement in money laundering or terrorism financing.

-Global regulators require financial institutions (FIs) to implement suitable PEP screening measures as part of their anti-money laundering and combatting the financing of terrorism (AML/CFT) programs to determine their customers’ PEP status.
+Global regulators require financial institutions (FIs) to implement suitable PEP screening software as part of their anti-money laundering and combatting the financing of terrorism (AML/CFT) programs to determine their customers’ PEP status.
 While PEP status doesn’t indicate criminal activity or involvement, it does confer important compliance obligations in almost every part of the world due to potential risk.

 Firms must be aware of the PEP regulations applicable within their jurisdiction and implement the relevant AML/CFT measures at onboarding and ongoing throughout the business relationship.